ab9106/videokyc/README.md

 # videokyc
-its a tool to verify your kkc through video feature and automated system
+its a tool to verify your kyc through video feature and automated system